akzsato/aws-ai-practitioner-certification-cheatsheet/domain01-fundamentals-of-ai-and-ml.md

 ## Cluster Analysis

-Cluster analysis is a class of techniques that are used to classify data objects into groups, called clusters.
-It attempts to find discrete groupings within data.
-Members of a group are similar as possible to one another, and as different as possible from members of other groups.
-You define the features or attributes that you want the algorithm to use to determine similarity.
-Then you select a distance function to measure similarity and specify the number of clusters, or groups, you want for the analysis.
+- A class of techniques that are used to classify data objects into groups, called clusters.
+- It attempts to find discrete groupings within data.
+- Members of a group are similar as possible to one another, and as different as possible from members of other groups.
+- You define the features or attributes that you want the algorithm to use to determine similarity.
+- Then you select a distance function to measure similarity and specify the number of clusters, or groups, you want for the analysis.

-An example of clustering is segmenting customers into groups by purchase history or clickstream activity.

 ## Anomaly Detection

-Anomaly detection is the identification of rare items, events, or observations in the data, which raise suspicions, because they differ significantly from the rest of the data.
-The identification of anomalous items can be used, for example, to detect failed sensors or medical errors.
+- It is the identification of rare items, events, or observations in the data which raise suspicions, because they differ significantly from the rest of the data.

 ## AWS Services